Imagine…

 • Are these seeds the only ones you have?
 If so, it makes sense to try to salvage them.

 • Where are you in the season?
-If it’s late in the season, and you don’t have more time to start seeds, you’ll miss your planting window.
+You’ll miss your planting window if it’s late in the season and you don’t have more time to start seeds.
 So, it makes sense to try to save them.
+Especially if you’re growing your own food!

 • How leggy are they?
-If you’ve caught it early enough, you might be able to save them.
+If you’ve caught them early enough, you might be able to save them.

 leggy tomato seedlings growing in a pot